Dennis Stojković: Early career

 Stojković spent his youth career with several of Europe's prominent clubs, including Juventus, Torino, and Chelsea.

 Partizan

-In August 2020, Stojković penned his first professional contract with Serbian club Partizan, signing a four year deal.
-He made his professional debut for the club on 9 August 2020, coming on as a 78th-minute substitute for Seydouba Soumah in a 4-0 victory over Javor Ivanjica.
+In August 2020, Stojković penned his first professional contract with Serbian club Partizan, signing a four-year deal.
+He made his professional debut for the club on 9 August 2020, coming on as a 78th-minute substitute for Seydouba Soumah in a 4–0 victory over Javor Ivanjica.

 Torino

 On 19 July 2021 he returned to Torino.

 Rijeka

 After he terminated contract with Torino at the end of 2021, he was announced as a new player of Rijeka on 1 April 2022 for which he debuted in a friendly match against Celje on 25 March 2022 scoring a goal.

+In January 2025, Stojković joined Italian lower league side Chisola Calcio from Chieri.